 a Quantity of irrigation water varies for the low and high reuse scenarios, but no pumping energy is required due to sufficient supply pressure from the water delivery system.

+b Values total 100% when added to four-story water use fractions in Table 2-26.